SEMA 2009 General Motors Gallery – Camaro Extravaganza

 Liveblog: Obama primes a post-industrial America.

-Blame management, the unions, asymmetrical trade regulations or tough competition — because the blasé love to blame.
+Blame management, the unions, asymmetrical trade regulations, or tough competition — because the blasé love to blame.
 But no matter where your armchair analysis pins responsibility, the fact is that America’s once-proud R&D and manufacturing powerhouse has been reduced to bankruptcy — a fate that almost no other government has allowed to befall their automakers.

 Liveblog: GM, Segway Announce Personal Urban Mobility & Accessibility Concept